25+ Best Things to Do in New York City

 Should you first explore its rich culture?
 Join tours around museums and galleries?
 Spend time outdoors walking around parks and gardens?
 Explore each of the 5 boroughs of New York City?
 Go to the Statue of Liberty?
 Or just walk around the downtown area and get the real feel of this bustling metropolis that never sleeps?
 How could you possibly choose when everything sounds like the right choice, right?
 You are about to relocate to the financial and cultural capital of the world, the most linguistically diverse city, and one of the most desirable places worldwide.
 Thus, it’s completely understandable to feel somewhat perplexed at the moment and not know where to start.

-To help you make some kind of a plan for your first tour, we have gathered some of the gazillions of things to do and must-visit attractions to check out here.
+To help you make some kind of a plan for your first tour after moving to this big city, we have gathered some of the gazillions of things to do and must-visit attractions to check out here.
+If you can afford it, don’t rush to find a job before moving to another state, take some time to explore the Big Apple as a tourist.
 Let’s see where to go first after you settle into your new home in the Big Apple.

 #1 Visit the Metropolitan Museum of Art

 With close to 7,000,000 visitors in 2018, the colloquially known Met is the third most visited museum worldwide.
 There is a variety of collections to see here, from European Paintings, Photographs, to Asian, African, and Islamic artwork.
 The Met has three locations – the main building at Fifth Avenue, The Cloisters in Upper Manhattan, and The Met Breuer on the Upper East Side.

 Enjoy the View from the Met Roof Garden